PrithivRaaj/LearnPython/Dictionary in python/README.md

 To access the items of a dictionary refer to its key name.
 Key can be used inside square brackets.
 # Accessing an Element of a Nested Dictionary
 To access the value of any key in the nested dictionary, use indexing [] syntax.
+# Deleting Elements using ‘del’ Keyword
+The items of the dictionary can be deleted by using the del keyword as given below.